 With the introduction of Universal Credit in the UK, the delivery model financial support for unemployed is radically changing.
 To ensure that this new delivery model maintains current performance, provides a tailored service for the unemployed and does this without additional resource, it will have to increasingly rely on automation and build a more effective diagnostic approach for caseworkers.
 Effective and efficient segmentation will be key to deliver this increasingly automated yet tailored approach.

-The Learning Exchange will be used to discuss particular components of this new delivery model, including individual-level interventions; calculating pathways before Work Coach interaction; required data for Work Coaches and Managers to deliver the leaner service and; mixed-channel (digital, remote, face-to-face) delivery tailored to the individual.
+The Learning Exchange was used to discuss particular components of this new delivery model, including individual-level interventions; calculating pathways before Work Coach interaction; required data for Work Coaches and Managers to deliver the leaner service and; mixed-channel (digital, remote, face-to-face) delivery tailored to the individual.

-The UK Department of Work and Pensions will be hosting this event and is looking to learn from the Dutch and Irish experiences, both of whom have implemented such automated systems under similar budget constraints.During the Learning Exchange participants from Belgium and the Netherlands will present their good practices on this topic.
+The UK Department of Work and Pensions hosted this event and looked to learn from the Dutch and Belgian experiences on this topic.